WorkTime – employee monitoring software

 The only non-invasive employee monitoring

-According to 2007 “Electronic Monitoring & Surveillance Survey” from the American Management Association (AMA) and the ePolicy Institute, about 73% of employers in the US apply computer monitoring in the workplace.
+According to the 2007 “Electronic Monitoring & Surveillance Survey” from the American Management Association (AMA) and the ePolicy Institute, about 73% of employers in the U.S use computer monitoring in the workplace.
 This is a significant number.
-But what is the idea behind this?
-Why do employers do it?
+But what is the purpose behind this?
+Why are employers doing it?

 Why do employers monitor their workers?

 - To measure how workers spend their time

 - To protect Company data against disclosure/theft

 Read more about these core reasons in the article below.

 With over 20+ years of experience in the field, we have done extensive research and found that these are the four main reasons prompting businesses to monitor their workers: